Watermelon is a large fruit with a spherical shape.

 The water content of a watermelon increases as it ripens, and more ripened watermelons contain 92% of water.

 Turn the watermelon over:

-If you are purchasing a pre-cut watermelon that’s already sliced into
+If you are purchasing a pre-cut watermelon sliced into halves or quarters,

 these include significant amounts of;